This was what brought me to nutrition studies.

 And then the gut problems started.
 Many tests and lots of research and elimination diets later, I figured out for myself that I was now intolerant to wheat as well.
 The list of foods I could eat was growing smaller and smaller.

 Discovering the field of Nutritional Therapy was a giant ray of hope.
 What I learned put me on the road to wellness and understanding like nothing ever had before.
 My experiences healing myself have led me to be able to help clients do the same, in a wide variety of areas of health and wellness.
 Coaching clients through food sensitivity and digestive issues has become a passion, but so has simply teaching how a balanced diet of whole foods can entirely change one’s mental and physical health.
 My deeper training in laboratory testing, interpretation, and support allows me to work to restore wellness and change lives every day.
+Having survived mold toxicity illness (CIRS), I have a particular focus on identifying and healing mold-sick clients.

 I’m also Board Certified in Holistic Nutrition®, which means that I have achieved the highest level of professional recognition and validation of my exceptional level of knowledge and experience in holistic nutrition, by sitting through a board exam and in documenting client contact hours.